 - Review of the traveler's medical history and itinerary

-- Review of immunization history and discussion of routine, reccomended and required vaccines (all of which can be provided here, with the exception of yellow fever; see below)
+- Review of immunization history and discussion of routine, recommended and required vaccines (all of which can be provided here, with the exception of yellow fever; see below)

 - Discussion of health and safety while traveling, covering such things as insect precautions, sun protection, food and beverage selection, STI prevention, medical care while abroad, and general safety and security measures